 Cat's Luck.
-Once per day, you have advantage on Dexterity saving throws.
+Once per day, you can have an advantage when attempting a Dexterity saving throw.
 You must decide to use this ability before the saving throw is attempted.

 Feline Senses.
-You have proficiency in the Perception skill.
+You are proficient in the Perception skill.

 Sprinter.
-Your base walking speed increases by 5 feet when dashing or disengaging from combat.
+Your speed increases by 5 feet when dashing or disengaging from combat.

 Languages.
-You can speak, read, and write Catfolk and Common.
+You can read, write, and speak Catfolk and Common.